 Ruth from Alaska asked: Can Christians defend themselves and their families?

 Let me begin by affirming that God can, does, and will defend His people.
 The Old Testament contains many accounts of God fighting on behalf of His people.
-You’ve probably heard more modern stories about God protecting missionaries, just like He protected Daniel, Hananiah, Azariah, and Mishael protected in Babylon.
+You’ve probably heard more modern stories about God protecting missionaries, just like He protected Daniel, Hananiah, Azariah, and Mishael in Babylon.

 But I also want to clarify that while God provides for our needs, He often uses the family members to be that means of protection.
 We are to trust God to provide for our needs, but still take responsibility for our God-given role.